Frank Hann: Queensland 1862 – 1895

 The Hann family with Richard Daintree and two others took up several holdings along the Clarke River, a tributary of the Burdekin River.
 The properties included Lolworth, Maryvale and Kangerong Stations.
 The young Hann boys grew up handling cattle and when their father died in January 1864, followed by their mother in June the same year, they assumed responsibility for the family's share of the properties.
 Frank became manager of Lolworth prior to turning 20 years old.
 By 1875 he had done well enough to stock Lawn Hill Station with wild cattle, and for twenty years made a business of supplying cattle to widespread goldfields throughout Queensland and the Northern Territory.

 In 1881 he acted as a guide on a survey for a proposed transcontinental railway in northern Queensland.
 He discovered deposits of silver and lead in the Lawn Hill area, but commercial operation of the finds did not occur until 100 years later, leading to the present name of Century Mine.

 Frank Hann and Jack Watson conducted a punitive massacre of Indigenous people on Waanyi country in 1883 and nailed the ears of forty people to the outside of the Lawn Hill homestead.

-An escaped prisoner named Joe Flick nearly ended Hann's life in 1889.
-Flick was hiding in Hann's Lawn Hill homestead after fatally shooting a policeman (Alfred Wavell), when Hann confronted him upon returning home.
+An escaped Indigenous outlaw named Joe Flick nearly ended Hann's life in 1889.
+Flick was hiding in Hann's Lawn Hill homestead after fatally shooting an officer of the Native Police (Alfred Wavell), when Hann confronted him upon returning home from a punitive expedition where he was out hunting "the blacks".
 The intruder agreed to converse with Hann but instead shot him in the chest at close range.
 Hann survived, but Flick was cornered and shot dead by other police in the early hours next morning.